evoingram/docmanagement/README.md

 	CommunicationHistoryAdd:
 		adds entry to CommunicationHistory table in Access DB

-	ConcordanceBuilder:
-		builds word index in separate docx & PDF from transcript

 	CreateIndexBMKs:
 		replaces #TOC_# notations in transcript with bookmarks and then places index at bookmarks